1. Quick Facts

 • 5 mg = 1.000 mL (100.0 units)

-2. Route of Administration
+5. Route of Administration

 - Primary Route: SubQ Injection

-- Preferred Timing: Flexible timing depending on injury recovery protocol
+- Preferred Timing: Flexible timing depending on injury-recovery protocol

-- Administration Notes: Loading phases followed by lower-frequency maintenance phases are commonly discussed
+- Administration Notes: Loading phases followed by lower-frequency maintenance phases are commonly discussed within experimental protocols.

-3. Typical Research Protocols
+6. Common Research Protocols

 - Product Strength: 5.00 mg/mL